 Use non-potable water to control dust on a daily basis/as needed or as directed by Stanford's Project Manager.
-Do not allow dust control water to runoff the site, enter storm drain system, or contribute to erosion.

 4. Street Sweeping

 At the end of each working day or as directed by Stanford Project Manager, clean and sweep roadways, haul routes and on-site paved areas of all materials attributed to or involved in the work.
 Do not use water to wash or flush down streets in place of street sweeping.